Healthy Homes Assessment Flaxmere

 Flaxmere Moisture Ingress & Drainage

-Properties that are rented must be equipped with effective drainage to get rid of rainwater, storm water and ground water.
-This includes an appropriate runoff or outfall.
-Making sure that the water has a location to go, and it doesn’t sit beneath buildings is an essential part of maintaining your property’s dry.
+Rental properties must be equipped with effective drainage to eliminate floodwaters, surface water and groundwater, with an appropriate outfall or runoff.
+Making sure that the water has a place to go, and that it doesn’t sit beneath buildings is an essential part of maintaining your property’s dry.

-In addition to an irrigation system to stop moisture from entering, if your rental has an enclosed gap between your flooring and ground, a ground moisture barrier must be put in place when it’s reasonably practicable to do so.
+In addition to a drainage system to avoid the ingress of moisture, if your apartment has an enclosed gap between your flooring and surface, a ground moisture barrier should be put in place if it is reasonably practicable to install it.

-A ground moisture barrier is typically an insulating sheet of polythene laid over the ground, to block any moisture in the ground from accumulating into the structure.
-It also helps prevent any damage to your underfloor insulation.
+The ground-moisture barrier generally made of polythene and is laid on top of the ground to prevent any moisture in the ground from accumulating into the property.
+It also assists in preventing any damage to your underfloor insulation.

 moisture ingress and drainage inspection